Skip to content

 Creach Bheinn — common questions

 Creach Bheinn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 15km with 751m of ascent and takes most walkers 5-7 hours.
-Terrain: The Glen Galmadale track is firm for the lower half then degrades to wet peat where it ends.
+Underfoot: The Glen Galmadale track is firm for the lower half then degrades to wet peat where it ends.

 Where do I park for Creach Bheinn?